-8. Gender equity refers to fairness in the treatment of all people, and in the distribution of resources and responsibilities among people, regardless of their sex and/or gender identity while taking into account the historical and social disadvantages that limit different genders from operating at a level playing field.

-For more details: United Nations Population Fund, IPS-Inter Press Service, UNESCO
+- 8. Gender equity refers to fairness in the treatment of all people, and in the distribution of resources and responsibilities among people, regardless of their sex and/or gender identity while taking into account the historical and social disadvantages that limit different genders from operating at a level playing field.
+For more details: United Nations Population Fund, IPS-Inter Press Service, UNESCO - 9.
+Sex disaggregated data refers to quantitative and qualitative data collected and presented by sex that allows for measurement of socio-economic and socio-cultural differences between men and women.

-(C) GENDER OPPORTUNITY AREAS

-These are concepts which provide details on opportunity areas and ways in which organizations can think about incorporating gender into their internal and external activities.

-This set of concepts also cover the various eventual gender related social outcomes that organizations should be striving for to eventually push for increased women's agency.

-9. Sex disaggregated data refers to quantitative and qualitative data collected and presented by sex that allows for measurement of socio-economic and socio-cultural differences between men and women.
 For example, collection of data on the number of women and men smallholder farmers that use digital tools for agriculture separately in order to measure the gendered differences.

-For more details: European Institute for Gender Equality (EIGE)

-10. Women and girls empowerment refers to the strengthening of women and girls' power, and agency over their own lives such that they can equally participate in decision-making at all levels.
+For more details: European Institute for Gender Equality (EIGE) - 10.
+Women and girls empowerment refers to the strengthening of women and girls' power, and agency over their own lives such that they can equally participate in decision-making at all levels.
 For instance, expansion of women farmers' agency in production, control over productive resources, control over use of income, social capital and leadership, agency in time use, human capital and access to and use of digital solutions.

-For more details: EIGE, UN Women, USAID, IFPRI, Agrilinks
+For more details: EIGE, UN Women, USAID, IFPRI, Agrilinks.

-(D) AGRICULTURE X GENDER CONCEPTS